stauren/vise-ssr/docs/tapable-hooks.md

 ## Hooks Usage
 ### App developer
-App developer use [Vise command line tool](./commandline-tool.html) to created scaffold of an app first, then there will be a app directory described in [App Directory Structure](./start-develop.html#app-directory-structure).
+App developers can use [Vise command line tool](./commandline-tool.html) to create scaffold of an app, then there will be a app directory as described in [App Directory Structure](./start-develop.html#app-directory-structure).

 Then app's logics could be added to the `app-my-project/src/server-hooks.ts` file.
 Typically you'll want preload data in the `beforeRender` hook.